Creating a winning marketing campaign is intimidating.

 The ad ran with images of icons like Einstein, Gandhi, and Picasso, cultural giants who were labeled crazy in their lifetimes, but whose work changed the world.

-With that brand awareness campaign, and Steve Jobs back at the helm, Apple’s financial standing and brand perception skyrocketed.
+With that brand awareness campaign, and Steve Jobs back at the helm, Apple’s financial standing and brand loyalty and perception skyrocketed.

 Consider: How can you use individuality to stand out?